trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > If we could just get our backlog out the door.
 Sometimes it's like little gremlins out there.
 Every time we start to get it right, they sneak around between shifts when nobody is looking and they change things just enough so everything gets screwed up.

 > I took all the crap [... my company] could give me and said, "I can't get enough!
 Give me more!"
 Boy, am I glad I did!
 Here I am, thirty-eight years old, and I'm a crummy plant manager!
 Isn't that wonderful?
-I'm really having fun now.
+I'm  having fun now.
 Time to get the hell out of here.
 I've had enough for for one day.

 ### Chapter Summary: